 Articles of incorporation

-Currently, vital records for the City of Manteca are stored in the safe located at City Hall.
+Currently, vital records for the City of Manteca are stored at City Hall.

 2.4.3 City of Manteca Emergency Operations Policy Statement Limitations: Due to the nature

 of emergency response, outcomes are not easy to predict.
 Therefore, it should be recognized that this plan is meant to serve as a guideline and that the outcome of the response may be limited by the scope, magnitude, and duration of the event.